portive/slate-plugin/docs/guides/04-customizing-images.md

 }
 ```

-Now our `titled-image-block` Element looks like the `image-block` element but has an additional `title` property that is of type `string`.
+The `titled-image-block` Element is identical to the `image-block` element but has an additional `title` property that is of type `string`.

 ## Custom Image Component

-Now, let's take a look at the `ImageBlock` Component that renders the image in React.
+Let's look at the Preset `ImageBlock` Component.

 ```tsx
 import { RendeElementPropsFor, HostedImage } from "slate-portive"